 Home Depot had 56 million cards of users compromised in a breach which was estimated to cost approximately $62 million.

-2015 offered us details about new data leaks in which Anthem, a health insurer from the US, fell was hit by hackers and exposed up to 80 million records of the US citizens.
+2015 offered us details about new data leaks in which Anthem, a health insurer from the US, fell was hit by hackers and exposed up to 80 million records of US citizens.
 The company agreed to pay the US government a record $16 million HIPAA settlement.

 In July 2015, the online cheating site, Ashley Madison, has been breached and the personal details of 37 million users, including the company’s sensitive internal data, were stolen.
 Securus Technologies, a phone maker company, exposed 70 million records of phone calls, plus links to recordings.